|

 Dr. Ray's original work has opened three new areas of multi-disciplinary science &

-technology that bear significant importance to the theory and practice of engineering
+technology, which bear significant importance to the theory and practice of several scientific and engineering

 disciplines in both defense and commercial sectors.

-The first research area is Dr. Ray’s most recent contributions to the field of
+The first research area is Dr. Ray's most recent contributions to the fields of

-to conduct theoretical and experimental research on characterization and mitigation of
+to conduct theoretical and experimental research on dynamic modeling and control of sensor networks.
+This research project,

 grantees in the DARPA Information Exploitation Office (IXO) program on

 Command & Control - Mixed Initiative Control of Automa-Teams (MICA).
-These technologies
+From June 2009 to December 2012,

-the Principal Investigator of a five-year multidisciplinary multi-University research
+Dr. Ray was the Principal Investigator of a multidisciplinary multi-University research

 project in the field of Science of Autonomy funded by the Office of Naval Research (ONR),

-where the research activities focus on: (i) Autonomous Perception & Intelligent
+where the research activities focused on: (i) Autonomous Perception & Intelligent

 based on the fundamental principles of Information Theory, Statistical Mechanics, and Automata Theory.